Maths ♦ Physics ♦ Chemistry

 Parents are welcome to stay for the duration of the tutorial session in a comfortable reading/relaxing area.
 WiFi access is provided.
 There are also nearby bush walks, or a walk through our own paddocks and forest.
 Coffee or tea for Mum or Dad, and/or the student, is always available.

-- Please note that I do not travel to students' homes for tutoring.
+Please note that Alan does not travel to students' homes for tutoring.

 How do we start?